-Departmental Policy is to provide all research students with a desk; computer; access to a telephone line and filing space for the duration of their studies.
-Space is generally allocated to students at the beginning of the year and students will keep this space throughout the year.
+Departmental Policy is to provide all research students with access to: a desk; a computer; a telephone line and filing space for the duration of their studies.

 Coffee Mornings

 There are weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30 - these are a good way to meet people from the department in an informal setting.
 These take place in both buildings - in the atrium at RPC and in the common room in the Gibson Building and you are welcome to take part where ever you wish.